imagekit-developer/imagekit-react/samples/sample-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-We will assume you are in the directory `samples\sample-app` while following the further instructions
+We will assume you are in the directory `samples/sample-app` while executing the following instructions.

 ## Installation